Il Sorpasso: Plot

+The next morning, Bruno and Roberto join Gianna, Lilli, Bibi, and a few friends on a yacht trip.
 Bibi explains to Bruno that he does not expect Lilli to love him, but will take good care of her anyway.
 In response, Bruno shocks Bibi by asking for a loan.
 Rebuffed, Bruno goads Bibi into betting 50,000 lire on a ping-pong match.
-He wins, but the gravely offended Bibi takes Gianna and Lilli on the boat and leaves without him.
-Bruno is briefly devastated, but quickly reasserts his carefree demeanor, revealing it to be a mask.
+Bruno wins, but learns shortly afterwards that Lilli has left on Bibi's yacht without saying goodbye.
+Meanwhile, Roberto works up the courage to call Valeria at her vacation spot in Viareggio, but is told that she is unavailable.
+Bruno offers to drive Roberto to see Valeria in Viareggio.